denisgodoroja/retask-calculator/README.md

 * **Pack Size Management:** defined available pack sizes (e.g., 250, 500, 1000) via a web interface.

-* **Order Calculator:** Input a required number of items to receive the optimal combination of packs.
+* **Packs Calculator:** Input a required number of items to receive the optimal combination of packs.

 * **Web Interface:** Clean, responsive UI built with Bootstrap and vanilla JavaScript.